eirrgang/gmxapi_graph_0_2/docs/workspec_schema_0_2.rst

 A reference implementation in Python can heavily rely on the ``json`` module, supplemented through the *object_hook* and *object_pairs_hook* to the ``json.JSONDecoder``.

+Note that it is non-trivial to deserialize JSON arrays directly to native arrays for several reasons related to the flexibility of allowed array data in the JSON document (most notably, the dimensionality).